Last Updated on January 1, 2023 by asoulwindow

 Table of Contents

 Alaknanda Cruise: What to expect

 Alaknanda Cruise, the double-decker luxury cruise is a new addition on the must do tourist activities in Varanasi.
-The Alaknanda cruise experience is aimed at the luxury travelers with deep pockets.
+The Alaknanda cruise experience is aimed at those discerning travellers who want to experience world class cruise facilities in a timeless location like Varanasi.
 This head turner of a cruise is fast gaining popularity in Varanasi.

-As the arresting sights of Banaras stretching all the way from Assi Ghat to Raj Ghat mesmerize you, slow down your mind and take a moment to reflect.
+As the arresting sights of Banaras stretching all the way from Assi Ghat to Raj Ghat and now Namo Ghat, mesmerize you, slow down your mind and take a moment to reflect.